 We discard 155,000 tonnes of electricals every year, instead of reusing or recycling them.
 That creates e-waste – and that poses a major threat to the environment and to human health.

-If our old electricals end up in landfill, or flytipped instead of recycled, then valuable resources are lost forever.
+If old electricals go to landfill, or are flytipped instead of being recycled, valuable resources are lost forever.
 That’s a big problem.

 Digging raw materials out of the ground damages the environment.
 Reusing and correctly recycling means less damage.